 Majority Vote.
-Except as otherwise required by California Nonprofit Mutual Benefit Corporation Law or by these Bylaws, a vote of the majority of the Promoter Directors in good standing present at a meeting at which a quorum is met will be an act of the Board.
+Except as otherwise required by California Nonprofit Mutual Benefit Corporation Law or by these Bylaws, a vote of the majority of the Promoter Directors in good standing and present at a meeting at which a quorum is met will be an act of the Board.

 Actions Requiring Two Thirds Vote.
-For the following actions, a vote by two thirds of the entirety of all Promoter Directors in good standing will be required: (i) the dissolution or merger of the Corporation, or the transfer of all or substantially all of the Corporation’s assets, (ii) changing the Corporation’s purpose, (iii) amendment to the Articles or these Bylaws.
+For the following actions, a vote by two thirds of the entirety of all Promoter Directors in good standing will be required: (i) the dissolution or merger of the Corporation, (ii) the transfer of all or substantially all of the Corporation’s assets, (iii) changing the Corporation’s purpose, (iv) amendment to the Articles or these Bylaws.

 Actions Requiring Unanimous Vote.
-For the following actions, a unanimous vote of all disinterested Promoter Directors in good standing will be required: (i) the removal of a[n officer] or Director or (ii) an action on a proposal that did not follow the 72 Hour Rule.
-In the case of a proposal that did not follow the 72 Hour rule, the vote will not be considered final until 72 hours following notice of such action (publication of meeting minutes) during which time any Promoter Director in good standing may object to the action resulting in the nullification of the vote).
+For the following actions, a unanimous vote of all disinterested Promoter Directors in good standing will be required: (i) the removal of an officer, (ii) the removal or suspension of a Promoter Director.

-Conduct.
-The chair for any given meeting of the Board may take such actions as necessary to ensure the orderly conduct of the meeting, including limiting the length of discussion, determining who may speak, deciding whether a proposal complies with the 72 Hour Rule and whether other topics may be raised at such meeting.
-The Chair will serve as chair of Board meetings.
-In the Chair’s absence, the Vice Chair will serve as chair.
-In the absence of both the Chair and Vice Chair, the Secretary will serve as chair.
-And if the absence of the Chair, Vice Chair and Secretary, the Treasurer will serve as chair of the meeting.
-In the event that no officers are present, the remaining Directors, representing a quorum, may select someone from among themselves to serve as chair.

 Minutes.
-The Secretary (or his or her designee) will record minutes of each Board meeting.
+The Secretary (or his or her designee) will record minutes of each Board meeting with such minutes to be posted to an appropriate mailing list and/or made publicly available by placing them in a publicly accessible document repository.

-Action without a Meeting.
-Under extraordinary circumstances, action may be taken by the Board through an email vote held pursuant to a proposal offered by a Promoter Director in Good Standing.
-Such an email vote requires a unanimous vote of all disinterested Promoter Directors for approval.
-Before an email vote can be held, a proposal must have been (i) offered to the Board for its consideration consistent with the 72 Hour Rule and (ii) considered by the Board during a meeting.
-An email vote must not be used to circumvent the Board’s normal practice of conducting business during its regular meetings as described in this section and is only offered in extraordinary circumstances, for example to allow a Promoter Director to confer with his or her Promoter Member organization following discussion of the proposal.
-In the case of an email vote, the Chair of the meeting shall set the terms of the vote, including the method by which votes are collected, and the window during which the vote is to remain open.

-[Transactions with Interested Parties.
+Transactions with Interested Parties.
 The Corporation and its Directors and officers will comply with all applicable requirements regarding transactions with interested parties.]

 Officers